cristianilisei96/car-rental-laravel/README.md

 ## 📌 Description

-This project is a car rental web application built with Laravel, designed to simulate a real-world system for managing vehicles, users, and rental processes.
+This project is a car rental web application built with Laravel, designed to simulate a real-world system for managing vehicles, users, and rental workflows.

-It includes role-based access control, an admin panel for managing car inventory, and a structured database for scalability and maintainability.
+It includes role-based access control, an admin panel for managing car inventory, and a normalized database structure designed for scalability and maintainability.

-The application is currently under active development, with new features being added continuously.
+The application is currently under active development, with a focus on implementing real-world business logic and best practices.

 ---

+## 🌐 Project Status

+🚧 Work in progress – core features implemented, rental system and advanced filtering in development.

 ## 🚀 Features